 where $\widehat{O}(1:m,:)$ is the top-most $ m \times n $ block of $ \widehat{O}$, and $\widehat{Q}(:,1:p)$ is the left-most $ n \times p $ block of $ \widehat{Q}$.

+\ssun{Let $ H^+ $ and $ H^- $ be the sub-matrices of $ H $ discarding the left-most and right-most $ mK_1 \times p $ block respectively.
+Denote $L$ as the best rank-$n$ approximation of $H^{-}$.
+Applying the same procedure to the true Markov matrix $G$ results in a true balanced state-space realization $(\overline{A},\overline{B},\overline{C})$ of the system~\eqref{linear_system0}}.

-For the Ho-Kalman algorithm above, Oymak and Ozay~\cite{oymak2021revisiting} give an upper bound on the identification error in the form of the following theorem, which depends on the true parameters of the system. \begin{theorem} [\cite{oymak2021revisiting}] Suppose\footnote{Since $ L $ is the best rank-$n$ approximation of $H^{-}$, this means that $\sigma_{n}(H^-) = \sigma_{\min}(L)$, thus here we can use $ \sigma_{n}(H^-) $ instead of $\sigma_{\min}(L)$ in \cite{oymak2021revisiting}.} $\sigma_{n}(H^-) >0$ and perturbation obeys
+For the Ho-Kalman algorithm above, Oymak and Ozay~\cite{oymak2021revisiting} \syl{establish an end-to-end estimation guarantee on the state-space matrices using a single input/output sample trajectory.
+This is formalized in the following theorem, which depends on the true parameters of the system}. \begin{theorem} [\cite{oymak2021revisiting}] \syl{For the system~\eqref{linear_system0}, consider the setups of Theorem 3.1, 5.2 and 5.3 in~\cite{oymak2021revisiting}.
+Let $T_0 = Kq\log^2(Kq)$, where $q = p+m +n$.
+Suppose\footnote{Since $ L $ is the best rank-$n$ approximation of $H^{-}$, this means that $\sigma_{n}(H^-) = \sigma_{\min}(L)$, thus here we can use $ \sigma_{n}(H^-) $ instead of $\sigma_{\min}(L)$ in \cite{oymak2021revisiting}.} $\sigma_{n}(H^-) >0$ and perturbation obeys